cscart/docs/en/user_guide/addons/google_backend_signin/settings.rst

        :align: center
        :alt: Creating a Google Cloud project.

 #.
-Return to the `page for creating credentials <https://console.cloud.google.com/apis/credentials>`_ again and select the credentials you created.
-Copy *Client ID* and *Client secret* and paste them into the settings of the **Back-End Sign-In via Google** add-on in the administration panel of your store.
+Now return to the settings of the **Back-End Sign-In via Google** add-on.
+Do click the **Save and test sign-in** button:

-#.
-Click **Save and test sign-in**.
-If everything is configured properly, you'll see the window for choosing your email address.
+   * If everything is configured properly, you'll see the window for choosing your email address.
+You'll be able to check if the sign-in works.

+   * If you see an error, clear the fields in the add-on settings and save your changes.
+When the fields aren't filled in, CS-Cart will use the standard sign in mechanism (email + password).
+But if the fields are filled in (even with a mistake of some sort), only sign-in via Google will be offered.

    .. warning::